pubnub/chat-engine-function/README.md

 	| _Select Event Type_ | `On Request` |
 	| _URI path_ | `chat-engine-server` |

-1. Press the _Create_ Function button to navigate to the PubNub Functions Console.
+1. Click _Create_ Function to navigate to the PubNub Functions Console.
-1. With the console open, copy & paste the server code at `app/functions/server.js` into the console editor.
+1. With the console open, copy & paste the server code at `app/functions/server.js` into the console editor and click save.
-1. Click the _Save_ button at the top left-hand side of the console editor.
+1. Click _Save_ at the top left side of the console editor.
-1. Click the _My Secrets_ button, enter the following, and click the _Save_ button (get the `secretKey` from the App and Key [page](admin.pubnub.com)):
+1. Click _My Secrets_, and enter the following, (get the `secretKey` from the App and Key [page](admin.pubnub.com)):

 	| Field	| Value |
 	|:------|:-----:|
 	| _Enter Key_ | `secretKey`|
 	| _Enter Value_ | `__COPY_AND_PASTE_PUBNUB_SECRET_KEY__` |

-1. Returning to the console, click the _Start_ Function button in the top right-hand corner of the console.
+1. Click _Save_.
-1. Done!
+1. Returning to the console, click _Start_ Function and you are done.

 ## Building Chat Applications with PubNub